codeplea/ahocorasickphp/README.md

 # Usage

 It's designed to be really easy to use.
-You create the search engine, add your keywords, call `finalize()` to finish setup, and then search your text.
+You create the `ahocorasick` object, add your keywords, call `finalize()` to finish setup, and then search your text.
 It'll return an array of the keywords found and their position in the search text.

 Create, add keywords, and `finalize()`: